The International Trade Blog Export Compliance

 Here’s a list of all of the penalties and sanctions you could face for violating EAR.
 You can find out more about the disastrous consequences of violating export regulations in the BIS publication, Don’t Let This Happen To You!

 You can be proactive with your compliance efforts by using the right tools.
-Shipping Solutions Trade Compliance Wizards can help you meet your exporting responsibilities quickly and affordably—from restricted party screening to export controls to product classification.
+Shipping Solutions Trade Compliance Software can help you meet your exporting responsibilities quickly and affordably—from restricted party screening to export controls to product classification.
 They are incredibly helpful and can save you from the consequences of non-compliance (and you can get a free subscription to try them out and see for yourself!).

 This article was first published in July 2015 and has been updated to include current information, links and formatting.